ibm-cloud-docs/account/enterprise-assign-access.md

 7. (Optional) Repeat steps to add additional access.
 8. Click **Assign** to assign all added access.

-For more information about roles and actions to assign access in an enterprise account, see [Assigning access to account management service](/docs/account?topic=account-account-services#enterprise-account-management).
+For more information about roles and actions to assign access in an enterprise account, see [Assigning access to account management service](https://cloud.ibm.com/docs/account?topic=account-account-services#enterprise-account-management).

 ## Assigning access by using the CLI
 {: #enterprise-cli-policy}
+{: cli}

 To create a new access policy for a user, run the **`ibmcloud iam user-policy-create`** command.
 In the command example, a JSON file is used to specify the policy details.
 Review the example in the [Assigning access by using the API](#enterprise-api-policy) section for an example of what to include in the JSON file.